Three of a Perfect Pair

-Three of a Perfect Pair is the tenth studio album by English progressive rock band King Crimson, released on 23 March 1984 in the UK by E.G. Records.
+Three of a Perfect Pair is the tenth studio album by the English progressive rock band King Crimson, released on 23 March 1984 by E.G. Records.
 It is the group's final studio album to feature the quartet of Adrian Belew, Robert Fripp, Tony Levin and Bill Bruford, which broke up later that year, though all four would appear in the sextet lineup featured on THRAK in 1995.

 Music

 According to Robert Fripp, the album "presents two distinct sides of the band’s personality, which has caused at least as much confusion for the group as it has the public and the industry.
 The left side is accessible, the right side excessive."

-The "other side" of bonus material on the 2001 CD remaster consists of two instrumental outtakes from the 1983 sessions, three alternate mixes of "Sleepless", and a 1989 a cappella recording (first published in the 1991 "Frame By Frame" box set) in which Tony Levin performs all parts of the barbershop quartet "The King Crimson Barber Shop".
+The "other side" of bonus material on the 2001 CD remaster consists of two instrumental outtakes from the 1983 sessions, three alternate mixes of "Sleepless", and a 1989 a cappella recording (first published in the 1991 Frame by Frame box set) in which Tony Levin performs all parts of the barbershop quartet "The King Crimson Barber Shop".

 American hip hop duo Gang Starr would sample "Dig Me" on "Words I Manifest (Remix)" from their 1989 debut album No More Mr. Nice Guy.

 Title and artwork

-The title of the album is based on the idea of “perfect opposites”, or someone's truth, someone else's truth, and an objective truth (the idea of “three sides to every story”).
+The title of the album is based on the idea of "perfect opposites", or someone's truth, someone else's truth, and an objective truth (the idea of "three sides to every story").

 The Peter Willis designed artwork illustrates the sacred–profane dichotomy while being a simplified version of the Larks' Tongues in Aspic cover; a rising phallic object represents a male solar deity about to penetrate the crescent figure, a female lunar deity.
-According to Fripp, the artwork is “a presentation of a reconciliation of Western & Eastern Christianity...the front cover has the two elements, representing the male & female principles.
-The back cover has the third element drawing together & reconciling the preceding opposite terms”.
+According to Fripp, the artwork is "a presentation of a reconciliation of Western & Eastern Christianity...the front cover has the two elements, representing the male & female principles.
+The back cover has the third element drawing together & reconciling the preceding opposite terms".